wimlds/starter-kit/README.md

 ### Organizational Structure & Legal Entities

 WiMLDS is a 501(c)3 non-profit corporation in New York, NY, USA.
-It was founded in San Francisco in 2013 ([Bay Area WiMLDS](http://wimlds.org/chapters/about-the-bay-area-team/) and we now has [chapters](http://wimlds.org/chapters/) over the world.
+The organization started in San Francisco in 2013 (with [WiMLDS Bay Area](http://wimlds.org/chapters/about-the-bay-area-team/) and we now has [chapters](http://wimlds.org/chapters/) over the world.

 ## Agreements